Hinnavaru: Demography

 The registered population as of June 2012 was 4,676 (2,404 male and 2,272 female).
 There are around 715 houses registered, but people live in only around 480 houses.

 As per the census of 2006, Hinnavaru had a population of 3,017 (1,358 male and 1,359 female).
 The island had a literacy rate of 96.48%.
 The population of the Island had declined by 1.04% when compared to the 2000 census.
 By the census of 2014, the number had declined to 2,449.

 Hinnavaru is the second most populous island in the Lhaviyani Atoll.

 Economy

 The youth (age 15–20) unemployment rate, as of 2006, was at 35%.

 Communication

 The available communication services are good in Hinnavaru.
 Both Ooredoo and Dhiraagu services are available at good quality.
 94% of the population uses communication services.
 A large portion of the population uses internet service.

 Utilities

 Harbour

 As a help from Kuwait Fund for Arab Economic Development (KFAED) after the 2004 tsunami, a project was carried out in two stages.
 After the second stage the harbour was inaugurated on 20 November 2010.

 Electricity

-Electricity is provided to the island by State Electrical Company (STELCO).
+Electricity is provided to the island by Urban Development Corporation (URBANCO).